 The eloquent letter voices not only frustration with sensationalism and paparazzi-hounding, but also the abominable trends of fat-shaming and baby/boyfriend pressures.
 These two issues are of particular importance because they are something that I as a young woman have had to experience for myself.

 I’ve dealt with the comments: “You could be a few pounds lighter.
-Make-up isn’t going to help much, ugly.
+Make-up isn’t going to help much.
 Don’t try for any guys out of your league, which is every guy.
 Loser.
 Fatso.
+Elephant.
 Sad.
 Pathetic.
 Cow.
-Beached whale.”
+Whale.”
 On and on and on.
-If society wasn’t so intent on weeding out fat people and humiliating them, then it’d probably do a better job at spotting the criminals, abusers and the violent psychopaths.
+If society wasn’t so intent on weeding out fat people and humiliating them, then it’d probably do a better job at spotting the thieves, abusers and the psychopaths.

 Which reiterates Aniston’s point: Our standards of beauty are exacting, impractical and cruel.
 If someone isn’t modelesque, then she isn’t beautiful.
 If her skin isn’t hanging off of her bones, she’s chubby.
 If there isn’t a thigh gap, then close those legs.
 If her breasts are too plump, then, well, ironically men don’t seem to mind that.